 Bringing in the New Year by Grace Lin

 It is a good idea to have props to show your children, as you read the story and introduce the key elements of a festival.
-It gives the children something to hold and explore, making the ideas of the festival real and relevant to them, especially if they are learning about a festival from a country or culture that they are not familiar with.
+The props give your children something to hold and explore, making the ideas of the festival real and relevant to them, especially if they are learning about a festival from a country or culture that they are not familiar with.

-You might have a circle time to look at the items, place them on a discovery table, or in a treasure basket.
+You might have a circle time to look at the items, you can place them on a discovery table for your children to explore, or use them in a treasure basket.